rjmccallumbigl/Google-Apps-Script---Sheets-to-Last.fm/README.md

     "secret": "INSERT SECRET HERE"
   };
   ```
+11. Change the variable `sheetName` to whatever the name of your sheet is.
-11. Run the function primaryFunction() to authenticate the script and confirm it works.
+12. Run the function primaryFunction() to authenticate the script and confirm it works.
 Head to your Last.fm and confirm the scrobbles.
 Head to your sheet to see if the first few tracks got checked off.
 It should look something like this:
-12. Create a new trigger with the following parameters: **primaryFunction(), Time-driven, Minutes timer, Every minute**.
+13. Create a new trigger with the following parameters: **primaryFunction(), Time-driven, Minutes timer, Every minute**.
 Now the script will run once a minute.
 You can delete this trigger if you need to troubleshoot without receiving a new email every minute.
-13. TODO: will automate the part with the trigger.
+14. TODO: will automate the part with the trigger.